 No, common stock is neither an asset nor a liability.
 Common stock is an equity.

-Is common stock a current asset?
+Is common stock considered an asset on a balance sheet?

-Is common stock an asset or non asset?
+Is common stock an asset or liability?

 What Increases common stock balance?